 - Deferred inflows of resources for unavailable revenues Reported only in the governmental funds balance sheet, unavailable revenues from property taxes arise under the modified accrual basis of accounting.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Deferred inflows of resources for pension activities Reported in the government-wide financial statement of net position, these deferred inflows result primarily from differences between expected and actual actuarial experiences.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Deferred inflows of resources for pension activities Reported in the government-wide financial statement of net position, these deferred inflows result primarily from differences between expected and actual actuarial experiences and differences between expected and actual investment earnings.